-As per its mandate to acquire, explore, and develop mineral resource properties, the Company continued drill and surface geochemistry programs on the Cerro Las Minitas property and commenced a trenching and reverse-circulation drill program on the Oro property (D - Summary of Mineral Properties).
+As per its mandate to acquire, explore, and develop mineral resource properties, the Company continued drill and surface geochemistry programs on the Cerro Las Minitas and Oro properties (D - Summary of Mineral Properties).
+As a result of the Electrum earn-in, the Company's share of costs associated with exploration and other activities in Mexico at Cerro Las Minitas are accounted for within Share of Loss in Equity Accounted Investment.

-Investor relations costs increased due to the engagement of investor relations consultants and increased activity associated with on-going financing and promotional initiatives.
-Additional consulting, professional fees, regulatory fees and transfer agent costs were incurred with respect to obtaining a listing on the OTCQB Marketplace.
+Consulting fees increased due to new contracts for certain related parties (G - Related Party Transactions).
+Investor relations and travel and promotion increased due to the engagement of investor relations consultants and increased activity associated with on-going financing and promotional initiatives.
+Additional professional fees and transfer agent costs were recognized in the prior period with respect to obtaining a listing on the OTCQB Marketplace.